tilezen/mapbox-vector-tile/README.md

 The version of protobuf (libprotobuf9) available on debian Jessie is [2.6.1](https://github.com/google/protobuf/tree/v2.6.1/python).
 You can install it with the proper python bindings from your package manager :

     $  sudo apt-get install libprotoc9 libprotobuf9 protobuf-compiler python-protobuf

-Then, you'll have to enable two environnement variable BEFORE runing your python program :
+Then, you'll have to enable two environnement variable BEFORE running your python program :

     $ export PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=cpp
     $ export PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION_VERSION=2